IronBatman2715/DiscordTS-Bot/README.md

 5. Run `npm run build` to compile the source code for production.

-   - If you are tight on storage space, delete the `node_modules` folder _after_ running the above command.
+   - If you are tight on storage space, delete the `node_modules` folder _after_ running `npm run build`.
 Then, run `npm ci --production` to install only the dependencies needed for production.

 6. Change the `config.json` file to your liking.
 See information about how you can change it [here](#configuration-file-properties).